pivot-access-ltd/bma-offline-docs/source-docs/adding-a-vm-host.md

 | @tsv' | column -t
 ```

-This command is in the [CLI cookbook](/t/the-cli-cookbook/2218) as [lsvmh](/t/the-cli-cookbook/2218#heading--vm-host-list)

 <a href="#heading--list-config-params"><h3 id="heading--list-config-params">List configurable VM host parameters</h3></a>

 There are just a few parameters that you can change for a VM host.
 You can list these, on a per-host basis, using the following two-step procedure:

-1. Run the command above[lsvmh](/t/the-cli-cookbook/2218#heading--vm-host-list)) to get the VM host ID (different from the System ID, see the first column in the listing).
+1. Run the command above to get the VM host ID (different from the System ID, see the first column in the listing).

-2. Enter the following command ([lsvmhc](/t/the-cli-cookbook/2218#heading--vm-host-config) to list configurable parameters:
+2. Enter the following command to list configurable parameters:

 ```
 maas admin vm-host read $ID | jq -r '(["ID","NAME","POOL","ZONE",